tinalexander/tinalexander.github.io/notes/2024/02-february.md

 >
 > Matthew Daley, ACIP [02:21:26]
 >
-> I wanna reflect on the COVID vaccination vote and just make a couple quick points.
+> I want to reflect on the COVID vaccination vote and just make a couple quick points.
 >
 > One is that I personally would've felt comfortable with a should or a may recommendation and we voted for a should recommendation.
 >